DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-11-26-interviews-iteration-3.md

 The label for ‘Organisation’ has been changed to ‘Organisation carrying out the interview’ which is much clearer.

-The label for ‘Location’ has been changed to ‘Address or online meeting details’ to make it clear what it's used for without relying on hint text.
+The label for ‘Location’ has been changed to ‘Address or online meeting details’ to make it clear what it’s used for without relying on hint text.

 The ‘Additional details’ field has now been marked as optional.

 ### Set up and change interview check answers pages

-The `h1` has changed from ‘Check and confirm interview’ to ‘Check and send interview’ so it's clearer that details will be sent to the candidate.
+The `h1` has changed from ‘Check and confirm interview’ to ‘Check and send interview’ so it’s clearer that details will be sent to the candidate.
 We therefore removed the warning text which explained that an email will be sent.

 The same goes for the button’s label, which has been changed from ‘Confirm interview’ to ‘Send interview details’.